Chase First Banking℠ is an all-in-one bank account for kids backed by JP Morgan Chase.

 Earn

 You can even assign chores with a monetary reward attached.
-Once kids mark a task as completed, parents can send the payment over from their Chase account.
+Once kids mark a task completed, parents can send the payment over from their Chase account.

 Parental Controls